zgourley/wdi_final/01-week/git_basics/README.md

 ##Roadmap
 1. We'll start by talking about version control, Git, and Github.
 2. We'll walk through the steps of a sample Git workflow and talk about the basic Git commands and some important Git vocabulary.
-3. We'll do three short labs where you can get some practice using Git and Github.
+3. We'll do two short labs where you can get some practice using Git and Github.

 ##Essential Questions
+###DIY version control
+**Question:**  Let's say you are working on a term paper or a big report for work and you need to keep track of the changes you are making in case you accidentally delete something when you are making edits to a rough draft.
+What could you do to manage this process?

+**Answers:** Maybe you do "File: Save As..." each time you go in to edit the file.
+Or maybe you email yourself a copy of the file each time you save it.

+Now what if your project or report has multiple files and multiple people contributing to it?
+You can see how this could get out of hand quickly.
+There's got to be a better way!

 ###What is version control?
 Version control is like a time capsule for your project.
 It is a system that tracks the changes you make to all the files in your project so that you can recall previous versions later if needed.